dry3ss/IEC-608670-5-104-Grovepi/README.md

 to set everything up properly so as to be able to compile and execute code from a remote computer directly on the RPi ( the sensors server app for example ) using netbeans

 /!\ if you have a PI4J version mismatch error:

-You need to download PI4J 1.2 SNAPSHOT  here (pi4j-1.2-SNAPSHOT.deb) http://pi4j.com/download.html
+- Download PI4J 1.2 SNAPSHOT  here (pi4j-1.2-SNAPSHOT.deb) http://pi4j.com/download.html
-Then install it on the Raspberry PI following the "Offline/Manual" method here http://pi4j.com/install.html#OfflineManual
+- Install it on the Raspberry Pi following the "Offline/Manual" method here http://pi4j.com/install.html#OfflineManual